 “I felt I had to find ways to make myself feel genuinely happy inside despite my worries, constant insomnia and the side effects of my first chemo, which were very nasty – I had painful mouth ulcers that made eating solids and even smiling impossible, although luckily my hair stayed on until the second chemo.”

 Just two days after her diagnosis, a determined Ingrid sat down at her computer and wrote out a survival strategy.
 Her positive thinking was already at work despite cancer.
 “I sent this to my head of department at school, because I thought I would find it easier to stick to it if I had shown it to someone.
-I took my first piece of advice from Terry Waite who survived five years in solitary confinement after being abducted by Palestinian militants: ‘Self-pity is not an option.’
-Then I made a list of simple things that I enjoyed in life and promised to treat myself to some of these each day.”
+Taking my first piece of advice from Terry Waite, who survived five years in solitary confinement after being abducted by Palestinian militants, I wrote: ‘Self-pity is not an option.’
+Then came a list of simple things that I enjoyed in life; I promised to treat myself to some of these each day.”

-Without even knowing it, Ingrid was taking a page out of several of the best-known self-help books.
+Without even knowing it, Ingrid had taken a page out of several of the best-known self-help books.